This zigzag hat pattern was really fun to create and knit plus it's a 2-needle pattern for everyone who enjoys them.

 You may like to familiarize yourself with decreasing stitches and review my page section on knit decreases knitwise K2tog then you'll be all ready to tackle my zigzag hat.

-Click on the link to download my zigzag hat pattern
+Click here to download my zigzag hat pattern

 Skills Required: